flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/tutorial_polished.md

 1. **Perform Craig-Bampton reduction in MATLAB**
 2. **Extract reduced-order stiffness, mass, and damping matrices**
-3. **Transfer the reduced-order data to the “Reduced-Order Flexible Solid” block in Simulink**, which uses the floating frame of reference formulation
+3. **Transfer the reduced-order data to the “Reduced Order Flexible Solid” block in Simulink**, which uses the floating frame of reference formulation
 4. **Run dynamic simulations in Simulink**
 5. **Reconstruct full-order solutions** from the reduced simulation results